 This is one reason why we include, free of additional charge, an education and Information group for families and loved ones on the last Sunday of every month.
 This 1-1/2 hour group is led by a Clinical Therapist who has extensive knowledge and experience in the field of Substance Use Disorders and their impact on families.
 Topics covered can include information about the disease model of addiction, how to support your loved one through her recovery, enabling versus support, as well as the role of Residential or Intensive Outpatient Treatment in recovery.
 The therapist also tries to answer any questions you have at the time or forward them to someone who can.
 A take-home educational packet is also provided and includes, among other helpful suggestions and tips, a list of Al-Anon meetings with locations and times.Excellent value

 Compared to similar programs, Our Hope is one of the most cost-effective options for your loved one.
 While all of our services are priced at or below those of other accredited facilities in the U.S., we are always willing to work with you to find a way to make treatment at Our Hope affordable.
-For example, thanks to the generosity of our donors, we have established a special Financial Assistance Fund to which any woman may apply to potentially defray some of the costs of Residential or Intensive Outpatient Treatment based on demonstrated financial need.
+For example, thanks to the generosity of our donors, we have established a special Financial Assistance Fund to which any woman may apply to potentially defray some of the costs of Residential Treatment based on demonstrated financial need.
 We also partner with some of the largest Health Insurance companies and are working continuously to add more partners in this area.
 Please contact our office by phone at 616-451-2039 or online by clicking here to discuss our services and payment options.Ready to take the next step?
 We welcome your questions as you and the woman you care about consider Our Hope.
 To learn more or schedule a time to speak with a therapist, please call us at 616-451-2039 or contact us online.